 Mechanism: The overall structure that will be created to allocate the Auction Proceeds.
 Options discussed in this report:

-Mechanism A: An internal department dedicated to allocation of auction proceeds is created within the ICANN organization.
+Mechanism A: An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization.
+All grants are listed in ICANN’s annual tax returns.

-Mechanism B: Internal department collaborates with an existing non-profit.
+Mechanism B: Internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit.

-Mechanism C: A new charitable structure (ICANN Foundation) is created separate from ICANN org which would be responsible for solicitation and evaluation of proposals, and disbursement process.
+Mechanism C: A new charitable structure (ICANN Foundation) is created which is functionally separate from ICANN org, which would be responsible for the allocation of auction proceeds.

 Program Review: The process of determining how well the auction proceeds disbursement is proceeding.